 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 UPEACE also holds a new student orientation at the beginning of each semester.
 AU students are encouraged to participate, as it can be a valuable resource for learning about the university and community.

 How to Apply